ManufacturingCSU/azure-search-openai-demo/README.md

 5. Full source PDF display (rather than single page) in web app citation view

 ## Additional Setup
+Deployment of the Azure FunctionApp requires Azure Functions Core Tools to be installed in the deployment environment.
+Information about installation can be found here [Work with Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash).

 The use of an existing OpenAI deployment requires the deploying user to set four environmental variables.

 ```